crossplane/crossplane/docs/cloud-providers/azure/azure-provider.md

 export AZURE_CLIENT_ID=$(jq -r .clientId < crossplane-azure-provider-key.json)
 ```

-Now add the required permissions to the service principal that will allow it to manage the necessary resources in Azure:
+Now add the required permissions to the service principal that will allow it to manage the necessary resources with the Azure Active Directory Graph:

 ```console
 # add required Azure Active Directory permissions